Kamran14/RuneGPT/README.md

 Why?

-- 💳 API keys are tied to your OpenAI/Google account.
+- 💳 API keys are tied to your Google account.
+(OpenAI upcoming)
-- 🚫 We do not store or share your key.
+- 🚫 This plugin does not store or share your key.
 It stays local on your machine.

 🔑 How to Add Your API Key:
 - Go to Google [AI Studio](https://aistudio.google.com/app/apikey), click `Get API Key` and copy the key you just created
-- In RuneLite, go to Configuration (wrench icon).
+- In RuneLite, go to Configuration (🛠️ wrench icon).
 - Find RuneGPT Plugin under settings.
 - Enter your Google Gemini API Key.